List of polyurethane applications: Textiles

 A thin film of polyurethane finish is added to a polyester weave to create polyurethane laminate (PUL), which is used for its waterproof and windproof properties in outerwear, diapers, shower curtains, and so forth.
 PU is used in some cutting-edge swimsuits to provide buoyancy for competitive swimmers.
 There are restrictions as the buoyancy enhances swimming performance.

 A still more popular use of polyurethane in textiles is in the form of spandex, also known as elastane or by DuPont's brand name Lycra.
 Polyurethane fibers in the form of spandex can stretch up to 600% and still return to their original shape.
 Spandex is spun with other fibers, such as cotton, nylon, or polyester, to create stretchable fibers essential for clothing for both sports and fashion.

+Shoes

+Polyurethane can be used for shoes, such as slippers and flip-flops.